romilly/s2ag-corpus/README.md

 2. Create and activate a Python virtual environment.
 3. Install the required Python packages.
 4. Create a base directory for the files that the software will download from Semantic Scholar.
-5. Obtain an API key for Semantic Scholar.
+5. Get an API key for Semantic Scholar.
 6. Create and populate a `.env` file in the root directory of the downloaded repository.
 7. If necessary, install PostgreSQL.
 8. Create a Postgres database to hold the production data.